 Adam served as the first Executive Director of the National Alliance of Concurrent Enrollment Partnerships (NACEP) – leading the organization through a period of rapid growth and transition over his 9 year tenure.
 Adam led NACEP’s Board of Directors through three rounds of strategic planning, refining it vision and charting the direction of the organization’s work.
 To amplify the impact of NACEP’s strong peer network, he increased NACEP’s engagement with state higher education systems and agencies to scale its accreditation and quality improvement work.
 He regularly advised on legislation and regulatory policy that impacted dual and concurrent enrollment programs at the state and federal level, and worked with four partner organizations to establish the College in High School Alliance to further support the development of policies that address both equity and quality in the field by collectively harnessing the efforts of 70 leading state and national organizations.

-Prior to joining NACEP, Adam spent a decade as an education consultant for a variety of variety of universities, nonprofit organizations and state and federal agencies in Washington, D.C.; Indiana, and North Carolina.
+Prior to joining NACEP, Adam spent a decade as an education consultant for a variety of universities, nonprofit organizations and state and federal agencies in Washington, D.C.; Indiana, and North Carolina.
 He supported high school innovation and scale-up of the New Tech and Early College models in Indiana, managed statewide stakeholder engagement processes on college transitions and career readiness, and assisted charter school authorizers in developing appropriate quality assurance mechanisms.

 Why are you in this work?